MinaAnis7/kasper-template/README.md

 - *Kasper* is a **responsive** website with a visually stunning design, crafted to adapt seamlessly across various screen sizes.
 - This project is an implementation of a PSD design exists in the following link: https://www.graphberry.com/item/kasper-one-page-psd-template

+## Live Demo
+If you want to take a closer look at the webpage and check how responsive it is, please visit the following link: https://minaanis7.github.io/kasper-template/

 ## Screenshots
 - Header and Landing Page
   <img src="screenshots/1.png" />